Sabre Wulf

 Sabre Wulf is an action-adventure game released by British video game developer Ultimate Play the Game for the ZX Spectrum home computer in 1984.
 The player navigates the pith-helmeted Sabreman through a 2D jungle maze while collecting amulet pieces to bypass the guardian at its exit.
 The player does not receive explicit guidance on how to play and is left to decipher the game's objectives through trial and error.
 Sabreman moves between the maze's 256 connected screens by touching the border where one screen ends and another begins.
 Each screen is filled with colourful flora, enemies that spawn at random, and occasional collectibles.

 Ultimate released the game for the ZX Spectrum at an above-average price to combat piracy.
 Its premium product packaging became a company standard.
 The developers had finished Sabre Wulfs sequels in advance of its release but—in keeping with their penchant for secrecy—chose to withhold them for marketing purposes.
-The sequels were swiftly released later that year.
+The sequels were released later that year.
 Ultimate hired outside developers to port Sabre Wulf to other computing platforms: the BBC Micro, Commodore 64, and Amstrad CPC.
 The game was later featured in compilations, including Rare Replay, a retrospective of games by Ultimate and its successor, Rare.

-Several gaming publications recommended the game, and Crash magazine readers named it the "Best Maze Game" of 1984.
+Many publications recommended the game, and Crash magazine readers named it the "Best Maze Game" of 1984.
 Sabre Wulf was a bestseller and a financial success.
 Though its labyrinthine gameplay was similar to that of Ultimate's previous release, reviewers preferred Sabre Wulf.
 They further noted its difficult gameplay and lauded its graphics.
 Game journalists remember Sabre Wulf among the Spectrum's best releases, and for starting the Sabreman series.